MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-ioinitializeremovelock.md

+#### - AllocateTag [in]

+Specifies a tag to identify the creator of the lock.
+Driver writers typically use a 4-character string, specified in reverse order, like the tags used for <a href="..\wdm\nf-wdm-exallocatepoolwithtag.md">ExAllocatePoolWithTag</a>.

+The I/O system uses this parameter if <a href="https://msdn.microsoft.com/library/windows/hardware/ff557262">Driver Verifier</a> is enabled, and on checked builds regardless of whether Driver Verifier is enabled.
+The caller should always supply a nonzero tag value for this parameter, for both free and checked builds.

 #### - MaxLockedMinutes [in]

 Specifies the maximum number of minutes that this lock should be held.
 A value of zero means there is no limit.
 This value is typically used during debugging to identify a driver routine that holds the lock longer than expected.